 Wintertime Pet Hazards

 Ethylene glycol (antifreeze) is an odorless, colorless, liquid that makes up nearly 95% of car antifreeze.
-It is extremely toxic to pets and ingestion results in kidney damage and failure.
-This type of poisoning typically occurs when antifreeze drips from a car radiator or if it is spilled onto the ground when being transferred to the car engine.
+It is extremely toxic to pets, and ingestion results in kidney damage and failure.
+This type of poisoning typically occurs when antifreeze drips from a car radiator, or if it is spilled onto the ground when being transferred to the car engine.
 Owing to its sweet taste, your pet may be tempted to lick or drink the spillage off of the floor or lick their paws off after running through the antifreeze puddle, ingesting the Toxin into their bodies.
-You should be sure to clean up any spill from your vehicle in the case that this liquid drips off from your car and keep antifreeze away from your pet.
+You should be sure to clean up any spill from your vehicle in the event that this liquid drips off from your car, and to keep antifreeze away from your pet.

 De-icers are used to prevent freezing on sidewalks, however they pose another hazard to pets.
 The chemical agents from these salts can cause electrolyte imbalances if ingested.
 These also can cause damage to their paws.
 Make sure to walk your pet in areas away from the ice and avoid areas where your pet may break through ice which they are walking on top of.

 While the wintertime brings holiday fun, sledding, and hot cocoa with it can also bring dangerous hazards to your pets.
 Using caution during inclement weather and extreme temperatures can help keep your pet safe during this time of year.